curiosity-workshop/XPLPro/XPLPro_Arduino/readme.txt

     Remember to close your serial monitor if it is open, it will tie up the serial port and your device won't be found.

+Updates:

+    16 May 2023:
+        --  When sending data to the plugin long ints were converted to ints in some cases.
+This has been resolved.

+        -- Additional examples added.